kiwisontoast/stock-backtester/README.md

 # Stock-Backtesting
 StockBacktesting enables users to perform historical analysis and backtesting of stock portfolios.
-This interactive tool allows users to visualize and compare portfolio performance against benchmark stocks
+This tool visualizes investment returns and tracks portfolio metrics against benchmark stocks using real-time data from Yahoo Finance.
 ## Key Features
 ### Portfolio Analysis
 - Portfolio construction with multi-stock comparison